We believe that music is the child’s first language and as such, a great music program encourages access to that essential means of identity.

-We believe that it’s important to have an appreciation of music and to use it as a tool for developing listening skills, rhythm, pitch, body awareness, emotional intelligence and imagination.
-We further believe that early exposure to music is vital to overall brain development.
-It serves to make neural connections that are important for math and language acquisition.
+It is important to have an appreciation of music and to use it as a tool for developing listening skills, rhythm reading, pitch matching, body awareness, emotional intelligence and imagination.
+We further believe that early exposure to music is vital to overall brain development especially in connecting the right and left brain hemispheres; and as an added bonus, it serves to make neural connections that are important for math and language acquisition.

-All Cottonwood School students receive at least 30 minutes of music class each week led by our Music Director, Moe Hickey.
+All Cottonwood School students participate in at least 30 minutes of music class each week led by our Music Director, Ms. Nancy Leffler.

 Toddler and Early Childhood Music

 Toddler and Early Childhood classes are a joyful celebration of song, dance, and play.
 As part of each class, we invite the children to move to music.
 Over the course of each semester, the children develop proper technique on a variety of rhythm instruments, which they then use to accompany songs and games.
 Children’s picture books, especially those with a rhythmic cadence or ones that lend themselves to a musical response, are an integral part of the program.
 Each semester’s work is showcased at the Peace Concert in December.

 Elementary classes listen and respond to a wide variety of live and recorded music and are asked to make critical judgments about what they hear.
 Students have opportunities to play several instruments including drums and Orff instruments.
 They learn to read and create their own rhythms and melodies as well as play together as part of an ensemble while following a conductor.
 Students are challenged to improvise rhythms using body percussion or instruments, and create dance movements.
 Elementary students learn how to sing alone and together as a choir.
 They practice breathing and posture while learning how to maintain the correct pitch.
 Each semester’s work is showcased at the Peace Concert in December.

 Upper Elementary Steel Band under the Direction of Montessori Music Educator, Frank Leto